digiltd/oh-rtd-test/Z-Wave-Binding.md

 ## Introduction

 The OpenHAB Z-Wave binding allows you to connect to your Z-Wave wireless mesh network.
-A Z-Wave network typically consists of one primary controller “stick”, zero or more additional controllers and zero or more Z-Wave enabled devices, e.g. dimmers, switches, sensors et cetera.
+A Z-Wave network typically consists of one primary controller “stick”, zero or more additional controllers and zero or more Z-Wave enabled devices, e.g. dimmers, switches, sensors etc.
 Connection to the Z-Wave controller is done through the serial port of your host system.
 USB controllers typically create a virtual COM port to connect to the stick.
 Please write down the port name before configuring this binding.
 In case your port name changes dynamically and you want to use a symlink, see [Tricks](Samples-Tricks).
 A list of supported controllers is listed below.

 Initialization of the binding typically takes several seconds to minutes depending on the number of devices in the network.
 When battery operated devices are used the binding tries to reach the device first.
 After one minute the node is marked sleeping.
 On wake up of the device initialization will continue.